Names of Myanmar: History

-As for the country's name, the commission decided to replace the English name "Burma" with "Myanmar", for three reasons.
-First, Myanma is the official name of the country in the Burmese language, and the aim of the commission was to have English place names aligned with Burmese place names and pronunciation.
+As for the country's name, the commission replaced the English name "Burma" with "Myanmar" for three reasons.
+First, Myanma is the official name of the country in the Burmese language used since declaration of independence (လွတ်လပ်ရေးကြေညာစာတမ်း) from Britain in 1948, and the aim of the commission was to have English place names aligned with Burmese place names and pronunciation.
 Second, the commission thought that the name Myanma was more inclusive of minorities than the name Bama, and wanted the English name of the country to reflect this.
 Finally, the military regime has long been suspicious of the colloquial Burmese language, which it perceives as subversive; the English name "Burma" mirrors the colloquial Burmese name Bama.

 The final "r" in the English "Myanmar" is absent in Burmese Myanma (much as the medial "r" in "Burma" is absent in standard Burmese Bama).
 The commission added a final "r" in English to represent the low tone of Burmese, in which the word Myanma is pronounced.
 In the low tone, the final vowel "a" is lengthened.
-The commission was influenced by Received Pronunciation and other non-rhotic English English dialects, in which "ar" (without a following vowel) is also pronounced as long "a" (often given as "ah" in American English).
+The commission based its choice of spelling on Received Pronunciation and other non-rhotic English English dialects, in which "ar" (without a following vowel) is also pronounced as long "a" (often given as "ah" in American English).
 However, in variants of English in which final "r" is pronounced, such as standard American English, adding this final "r" leads to a pronunciation very different from the Burmese pronunciation.